pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 └── 6.txt
 ```

-If you watn your pipeline to process each file independently as a
+If you want your pipeline to process each file independently as a
-separate datum, then you need to use a glob pattern of `/*`.
+separate datum, use a glob pattern of `/*`.
 Each
 glob is applied to each input independently.
 The input section
 in the pipeline spec might have the following structure: